-At this stage, adults try to achieve a sense of integrity by reflecting on and accepting their lives, including interactions with their children and grandchildren.
+At this stage, adults try to achieve a sense of integrity by reflecting on and accepting the life they have lived, including interactions with their children and grandchildren.
 If they are dissatisfied with their lives, they may experience feelings of despair.

-Just as cognitive development helps educators guide children's intellectual growth, affective development helps educators nurture children's emotions and influences the emotional growth of adults and parents by following these stages.
+Just as cognitive development helps educators in guiding children's intellectual growth, affective development helps educators nurture children's emotions, and also influences the emotional growth of adults and parents by following these stages.